bxlab/cmdb-quantbio/resources/syllabi/lab/index.md

     <li>Hi-C data to gain insight into the three-dimensional organization of the genome and its role in gene regulation.</li>
   </ul>

-Upon completing the course, students should have the background to develop reproducible bioinformatic workflows tailored to their research questions, as well as familiarity with resources for expanding upon these skills.
+<br />Upon completing the course, students should have the background to develop reproducible bioinformatic workflows tailored to their research questions, as well as familiarity with resources for expanding upon these skills.

 <a name="Objectives"></a>
 <header>